django-oscar/django-oscar/docs/source/key_questions.rst

 There's often also an issue of which shipping methods are available, as this can depend on:

-* The shipping address (eg overseas orders have higher charges)
+* The shipping address (e.g., overseas orders have higher charges)
-* The contents of the basket (eg free shipping for downloadable products)
+* The contents of the basket (e.g., free shipping for downloadable products)
-* Who the user is (eg sales reps get free shipping)
+* Who the user is (e.g., sales reps get free shipping)

 Oscar provides classes for free shipping, fixed charge shipping, pre-order and per-product item charges and weight-based charges.
-It is provides a mechanism for determing which shipping methods are available to the user.
+It is provides a mechanism for determining which shipping methods are available to the user.

 Recipes: